anyrun/anyrun-integration-microsoft/Microsoft Defender for Endpoint/README.md

 ______________________________________________________________________

-# ANY.RUN Connectors for Microsoft Defender for Endpoint
+# ANY.RUN Integration with Microsoft Defender for Endpoint

 This repository provides connectors that enable interoperability between Microsoft Defender for Endpoint (MDE) and [ANY.RUN](https://any.run/?utm_source=anyrungithub&utm_medium=documentation&utm_campaign=ms_defender_main&utm_content=linktolanding)'s services: